ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 ### Using the MAVLink PX4 console

-An advantage of connecting via [PX4 console](https://docs.px4.io/main/en/debug/consoles.html) lies in its independence on broadcasting setting and a possibility of checking whether the message is received and parsed by the autopilot.
+An advantage of connecting via [PX4 console](https://docs.px4.io/main/en/debug/consoles.html) lies in its independence on broadcasting setting and the possibility of checking whether the message is received and parsed by the autopilot.
 If the message is visible here (and the logging is enabled) it is at the same time already logged.
-With this procedure a USB cable connection to the autopilot can be used.
+With this procedure, a USB cable connection to the autopilot can be used.

-Autopilot console can be entered using a following python [script](https://github.com/ThunderFly-aerospace/PX4Firmware/blob/master/Tools/mavlink_shell.py) or using [QGC](https://github.com/mavlink/qgroundcontrol/releases).
+Autopilot console can be entered using the following python [script](https://github.com/ThunderFly-aerospace/PX4Firmware/blob/master/Tools/mavlink_shell.py) or using [QGC](https://github.com/mavlink/qgroundcontrol/releases).

- * In case of using python script it is enough to run the python3 script with a parameter of chosen serial link to which the autopilot/modem is connected.
+ * In the case of using Python script it is enough to run the python3 script with a parameter of the chosen serial link to which the autopilot/modem is connected.
- * In case of using QGC, the QGC must be opened in the autopilot console by clicking on QGC logo (on the top), choosing `Analyze tools` and choosing console.
+ * In the case of using QGC, the QGC must be opened in the autopilot console by clicking on QGC logo (on the top), choosing `Analyze tools`, and choosing a console.

-The received message can be then retrieved using a following command:
+The received message can be then retrieved using the following command:

 `listener mavlink_tunnel`

 The command displays the current tunnel message.
-Adding -n 100` parameter will cause listing of 100 messages (and the new message will display by itself).
+Adding the -n 100` parameter will cause a listing of 100 messages (and the new message will display by itself).

 If the communication is working properly, the output should look like this: